tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 work.
 Core Contributors may be part of multiple categories, or may have no category.
 Core Contributors are permitted to contribute in areas outside their category, but may not be granted specific rights and responsibilities of those categories without membership.

-For example, Code CCs have merge rights over their respective repositories, and may be required to triage and/or review pull requests on their repositories.
-A design contributor or project manager can still contribute pull requests, review, and may assist in triage, but they would not be required to, nor would they have merge rights.

 The current categories are: